Gould Electronics: Sports sponsorship

 During the late 1970s, Gould served as a sponsor for Penske Racing in American open wheel racing.
-This included being the primary sponsor of the winning car of the 1979 Indianapolis 500.
+This included being the primary sponsor of the winning car of the 1979 Indianapolis 500, driven by eventual four-time "500" winner Rick Mears.

 Closure

 In July 2014, Gould's then current corporate parent, JX Nippon Mining & Metals Corporation (a part of JX Holdings), announced that it would be closing down the company as a part of JX Nippon Metals & Mining's restructuring, involving closing down several facilities in Japan, the Philippines, and in Germany, where Gould was headquartered.
 The restructuring was in response to, according to their press release about Gould's closure, "a shrinking market in Europe, high overcapacity and an ongoing erosion of prices, partly triggered by subsidized manufacturers from China and other Asian countries."

 Gould is the current owner of a lead-contaminated parcel of land in Throop, Pennsylvania, which it bought in the early 1980s from the former Marjol Battery and Equipment Company.

 The CGI title credits of the 1980s television show Amazing Stories was created using a Gould Powernode 9080 computer.